This means the child is reading too slowly, or is reading words incorrectly, or losing his place, or not getting much meaning.

 10) label, 11) regrow, 12) window, 13) pedal, 14) dragnet, 15) maple.

-4) This blog has other supporting skills lessons to search: ce, ci, cy and ge, gi, gy, and gh and compound words.
-When a child has poor fluency, things can quickly get worse.
-Think about getting my book for your child's age group.
-Get Grandma to help or hire a personal tutor to teach my book because my books provide the lessons every reader needs.
+4) This blog has other supporting skills lessons to search: ce, ci, cy and ge, gi, gy, and gh and compound words, etc. When a child has poor fluency, things can quickly get worse.
+Think about getting my book for your child's grade level.
+If your child will not work with you, ask Grandma to help or hire a personal tutor to teach my book because my books provide the lessons every reader needs.
 Contact me through this blog.
 I will help you.

 I use ebay as my website.
 Search Instant Reading Help all my books will pop up.
 All are brand new and include my contact info; email or call for help.
 Thank you, Mary Maisner